ese3500/final-project-micro-music/README.md

 #### Overview

-The software will process the input audio signals from the microphone and ouput the signals through the LED strips and the speaker.
-It should also be able to store the audio data using a web server.
-Finally, the microcontroller should be able to communicate wit ha remote control.
+The software processes the input audio signals from the microphone and ouput the signals through the LED strips and speakers.
+It also allows the music to be stored in any of the 16 banks of a DRAM.
+The software allows the user to change the visualization color and mode using interrupts.
 #### Users

 Users should include music enjoyers who want to better immerse themselves in the music they like.